SriSougandhika/Word-Weaver/README.md

 # Word-Weaver
-A simple agent built through Google ADK, that generates story based on 5-7 words provided.
+A simple agent built through Google ADK that generates a story based on 5-7 words provided.